*to play music on the audio player go to site settings and click "allow" for sound

 My concern with the matrix is a response to trends and virality as it relates to repetition, mutation, and imitation.
 Compressing and flattening visual information challenges traditional painting's illusory depth.
 By disrupting conventional techniques, this approach defies how paintings typically transport audiences into imagined worlds.
 Instead, it creates a complex "third space" through dense, multilayered information embeddings that strategically subvert and reimagine artistic mythmaking.
 The work is a provocative, defiant reimagining of spatial perception, where compression itself becomes an artistic intervention.

-**PROJECTS*
+**RECENT PROJECTS**

 Healing is a process not a destination: MFA Thesis Exhbition , Tyler School of Art and Architecture, Philadelphia, PA 2025